rymnc/reinforced-concrete-impls/README.md

 ## 3) reinforced-concrete-solidity

-A WIP implementation is [here](./rc-sol/) but it is not optimized, and neither does it work.
+A very un-optimized version of the RC hash function, implemented in Solidity.
+This implementation is not recommended for anyone sane.

+You may find an [optimized version in huff](https://github.com/rymnc/reinforced-concrete-huff), which is atleast 20x cheaper than this implementation.

 ### Usage

-1. Install the dependencies - `foundry`
+1. Install the dependencies - `foundry install`
-2. Test the hash function - `foundry test`
+2. Test the hash function - `yarn test:rc-sol`

 ### Notes

-We encountered an Arithmetic underflow while performing the divisions during `decompose`, which is interesting since the [huff](https://github.com/rymnc/reinforced-concrete-huff) does not have the error.
+Don't use this!

 ## License